-Qui-Gon's lightsaber flashed on and cut off the blaster barrell—nearly taking a limb from a passerby.
-The act barely registered with the black-armored man before Obi-Wan delivered a right cross that knocked him off his feet.
+Qui-Gon's lightsaber flashed on and cut off the barrel—nearly taking a limb from a passerby.
+Obi-Wan delivered a right cross that knocked the man off his feet.

-The armored man blinked, tasting blood at the corner of his mouth.
-His head bobbed as he regard his attackers.
-When he saw Qui-Gon' s face cast in green light, the man struggled to his feet and disappeared into the night.
+The man blinked, tasting blood at the corner of his mouth.
+His head bobbed as he regarded his attackers.
+When he saw Qui-Gon' s face, cast in green light, he hurried to his feet and ran off in the night.

-The crowd, though it gave no sign of recognition, fanned out around the Jedi and the boy so that the three had air.
+The crowd fanned out around the Jedi and the boy so that the three had air.

-Qui-Gon clipped the lightsaber to his belt.
-He ignored Obi-Wan and looked down at the boy.
+Qui-Gon clipped his lightsaber, looking down at the boy.

-Covered in grime, with round full cheeks that concealed his malnutrition, the boy had a look of wild self-reliance that only an orphan could achieve.
-The danger gone, he lowered his hands and met Qui-Gon's gaze—holding it without any trepidation.
+The boy was covered in grime, with full cheeks masking his malnutrition.
+He had an orphan's look of wild self-reliance.
+The danger gone, he lowered his hands and met Qui-Gon's gaze.

-Though we profess a wider circle, there are very few people you believe are truly special.
-You can count them on a hand, or in your in mind.
-Qui-Gon felt a new purpose rising in him.
+Though we profess a wide circle, there are few people we believe are truly special.
+You can count them on a hand.
+Qui-Gon felt new purpose rising inside him.

-"Hello," he said warmly, bending down to offer a hand.
+"Hello," he said warmly, offering a hand.
 "My name is Qui-Gon Jinn.
 I'm a Jedi Master."

 Obi-Wan glanced between them.
-The boy looked like Qui-Gon grown backwards to the final stage of innocence.
-He watched the boy reach out and take his Master's hand, and watched his Master squeeze it.
+The boy looked like Qui-Gon grown backwards to the last days of innocence.
+The boy took his Master's hand, and Qui-Gon squeezed it.

 Obi-Wan knew he wasn't a padawan anymore.